Defence of democracy and neutrality

 - 150th birthday of the legendary General Henri Guisan (1874-1960), who created and led Switzerland's strategic deterrence of Nazi-Germany and fascist Italy during World War II, also keeping allied powers from using Switzerland as a base for combat, thus maintaining armed neutrality according to the Hague Convention of 1907.

-- 125th birtday of Friedrich Traugott Wahlen (1899-1985), agricultural scientist, father of self-sufficiency in food production during World War II, leader of food security.
-After that war, Wahlen became Federal Counciler and Deputy Director-General of the Food and Agriculture Organisation (FAO) of the United Nations.
+- 125th birtday of Friedrich Traugott Wahlen (1899-1985), agricultural scientist, father of Swiss self-sufficiency in food production during World War II, leader of food security.
+After that war, Wahlen was Deputy Director-General of the Food and Agriculture Organisation (FAO) of the United Nations (1958-1959) and Swiss Federal Counciler (1959-1965).
+Wahlen was also a strong proponent of human rights as the base for the world order after World War II and Holocaust, with Switzerland taking a leading role in the Council of Europe, of which now former socialdemocratic Swiss Federal Counciler Alain Berset is the General Secretary.

-The the thorough overhaul of the Swiss Federal Constitution in 1874 was about installing more centralist powers for the federal government concerning the Swiss army and monetary policy, both being very controversial at the time.
-In order to appease those against, the constitutional reform of 1874 introduced the optional popular referendums, giving the people the last say in democratic decision-making.
+The thorough overhaul of the Swiss Federal Constitution in 1874 was about installing more centralist powers for the federal government concerning the Swiss army and monetary policy, both being very controversial at the time.
+In order to appease those against such centralization, the constitutional reform of 1874 introduced the optional popular referendums, giving the people the last say in democratic decision-making.
 The Cantons didn't want to give up sovereignty, so it took some time and political debate for the revision to be passed and further decades for the changes to be implemented into Swiss law.
 The new military law only came into effect in 1907.
-The Swiss legal and political system requires more generally formulated constitutional law to be put into subordinate executive and cantonal law.
+Today, the Swiss legal and political system requires more generally formulated constitutional law to be put into subordinate executive and cantonal law.
 The exception to this rule are the fundamental rights.
-These have to be followed by all parts of government and authority rule.
+These have to be followed by all parts of government and authority rule as well as by contractors who take on government tasks.
+For a long time, Switzerland had a classical liberal economic and political system with low state quota and outscourced government tasks to contractors and paragovernmental organisations.
 In contrast to most other democracies, the Swiss Federal Constitution can be changed if necessary, either by referendum or reform.
-The highest Swiss federal court can also ammend corrections in order to aligne constitutional law with the legal system.
+The highest Swiss federal court can also make corrections in order to aligne constitutional law with the legal system.
 The optional referendum was introduced with the revision of the Swiss constitution in 1874, in order to get conservative catholics on board for more centralization.
 They demanded that the people should have the last say over those in power.
-At first, militarists tried to rebuild the Swiss army after the model of the Prussian army, with discipline from the top down.
+At first, militarists tried to build the federal Swiss army after the model of the Prussian army, with discipline from the top down.
 The Swiss people paid a heavy price because of this during World War I.

-Conscripts mobilized to defend the border during World War I received no pay, leaving many families without the breadwinner and prone to poverty and hunger.
+Conscripts mobilized to guard the borders during World War I received no pay, leaving many families without the breadwinner and prone to poverty and hunger.
 Women, children and the elderly were left at home to work on the family farms whose horses had also often been drafted to military service.
 Food prices soared.
 Also, there was a lot of war profiteering from speculation.
 I once found an old Swiss-German newspaper from 1917 with articles of praise for the armies of the German Kaiserreich, as if neutral Switzerland was waging war on the side of the Germans.
-In this post, I want to write about history, but it must be mentioned that in what I call my involuntary investigative victim research during the last few years, and being particularily victimized in Switzerland after 2022, some of the bureaucratic correspondence included openly copied legal statements from evictions of farmers toward the end of World War I. The speculants dumped their foul debt on them.
+In this post, I want to write about history, but it must be mentioned that in what I call my involuntary investigative victim research during the last few years, and being particularily victimized in Switzerland after 2022, some of the bureaucratic correspondence included openly copied legal statements from evictions of farmers at the end of World War I. The speculants dumped their foul debt on them, leaving them in the slavery of forced debt and eviction.
 All in all, Switzerland was lucky during World War I that none of the warfaring parties had an interest in invading and conquering Switzerland.
 That was different during World War II.
-Totalitarian dictatorships hated small, independent countries in general.
+Totalitarian dictatorships at that time hated small, independent countries in general.

 Economic dispair for farmers and workers after WWI

 It was women and men in dispair who went on general strike of 1918 in Switzerland.
-100 years later, in 2018, there was much documentation on Swiss television on the general strike of 1918.
 Among those protesting peacefully were many women, demanding the price of milk for feeding their children to be lowered.
-Later on, in the 1930s it turned out, that those who had tried and failed to bring in the Swiss army to shoot at what they propagandized as communists and agitators during the general strike of 1918, were in fact militarists and sympathisers of German nationalsocialism and totalitarian rule in Switzerland.
-Rudolf Minger (1881-1985), farmer and activist in the cooperative movement of Raiffeisen, founded the political party of farmers and small business owners in 1917, who before had been aligned to the ruling liberal party FDP.
-The new farmers's party was first of the Canton of Bern, then on the national level in 1919.
-Minger took the small business owners on board and collaborated with the socialdemocrats representing the workers, all affected by speculation and poverty at the end of World War I. In 1930 Minger became federal counciler.
+Later on, in the 1930s, it turned out that those who had tried and failed to bring in the Swiss army to shoot at what they propagandized as communists and agitators during the general strike of 1918, were in fact militarists and sympathisers of German nationalsocialism and totalitarian rule in Switzerland.
+Rudolf Minger (1881-1985), farmer and activist in the cooperative movement of Raiffeisen, founded the political party of farmers in 1917.
+Before, farmers had been aligned to the ruling liberal party FDP.
+The new farmers' party was first of the Canton of Bern, then on the national level in 1919.
+Minger took the small business owners on board and collaborated with the socialdemocrats representing the workers, uniting constituencies affected by speculation and poverty at the end of World War I. In 1930 Minger became federal counciler.
 Together with General Henri Guisan and the agricultural scientist Friedrich Traugott Wahlen he was the leading man of resistance during World War II.
 Resistance was the term used to ward of feinds of society and democracy from the outside and from within, foreign armies and domestic totalitarian insurgents.
-Minger's party of farmers and small businesses over time became today's Swiss Peoples Party SVP, often accused of right-wing populism, even though they always had great men to the cause of the country in the Swiss government of Federal Councilers.
-General Guisan was from the Canton of Vaud, where classical liberals of the longtime ruling political Swiss Freedom Party (FDP), stood apart from the mainstream liberals and bankers of Zürich's Paradeplatz and took sides with the farmers' and small business party, maintaining Swiss classical liberal values.
-They took sides with the Swiss Farmers Union that had been founded in 1897 and brought the Vaudois FDP politician Ernest Chuard (1857-1942) into the Federal Council in 1920.
+Minger's party of farmers and small businesses over time became today's Swiss Peoples Party SVP/UDC, often accused of right-wing populism, even though they have had excellent Federal Councilers, many outstanding members with high tenure in academics and business and are now the party with the highest popular vote in recent elections to the Swiss Parliament.
+General Guisan was from the Canton of Vaud, where classical liberals of the longtime ruling political Swiss Freedom Party (FDP), stood apart from the mainstream liberals and bankers of Zürich's Paradeplatz of that political party and took sides with the farmers' and small business party, maintaining classical liberal values.
+The Swiss Farmers Union that had been founded in 1897 also came on board and together they brought the Vaudois FDP politician Ernest Chuard (1857-1942) into the Federal Council in 1920.
 He was an agricultural economist and chemical engineer.
 That liberal Vaudoise movement took up the slogan of 1860 implemented in the Swiss Constitution of 1874:

 "Un droit!
 Une armée!"

-One judiciary and one army for the Swiss Confederation of cantons, implying it to be the army of citizen soldiers and officers and not a military that could be sent in by a centralized government against the countries own peoples.
+One judiciary and one army for the Swiss Confederation of cantons, implying it to be the army of citizen soldiers and officers and not a military that could be sent in by a centralized government against the own peoples.
 The leading figure of World War II, General Guisan was from the Canton of Vaud and that liberal movement of Swiss patriotism.
+The current Swiss Federal Counciler for Economic Affairs, Education and Research Guy Parmelin, winegrower by profession, is also from the Canton of Vaud and the Swiss People's Party, representing the values alluded to.

 |